SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_paths.md

 <br>
-<h3 id="tutorial_create_paths_2"> Create the aorta/left iliac path </i> </h3>
+<h3 id="tutorial_create_paths_2"> Create the aorta/right iliac path </i> </h3>

-The goal here is to create a set of points representing a path from the start of the aorta to the end of the left iliac.
+This section demonstrates how to create a set of points representing a path from the start of the aorta to the end of the right iliac arteries.
 Path points are added interactively by positioning crosshairs in the three 2D views to select the approximate center of a vessel lumen.

-The crosshairs are moved using the left mouse button.
+The crosshairs are moved using the left mouse button or the <a href="#image_navigator"><i>Image Navigator</i></a>.

 <table class="table table-bordered" style="width:100%">
   <caption> Add path points using the <b>aorta</b> <i>Paths Tool</i> </caption>